 - Social media ads – these can be placed around content, and also within feeds

-Paid adverts are also a great idea for companies that have a lot of competitors advertising – if you are a Plumbing & Heating company we have specific techniques to get you seen by more customers – visit Plumber Leads to find out more.
+Paid adverts are also a great idea for companies that have a lot of competitors advertising – if you are an Electrical or Security company we have specific techniques to get you seen by more customers – visit Electrical Marketers to find out more.

 Owned media is defined as the platforms, digital assets and online property that you possess, which encompasses search engine optimisation (SEO), organic social media and content marketing.